SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-batch.md

 [Step 2: Configure and deploy the ARM Template](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-metrics-azure-monitor/#step-2-configure-azure-resources-using-arm-template).

 [Step 3: Export metrics to Event Hub](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-metrics-azure-monitor/#step-3-export-metrics-for-a-particular-resource-to-event-hub).
 Choose `Stream to an event hub` as destination and select `allMetrics`.
 Use the Event hub namespace created by the ARM template in Step 2 above.
-You can create a new eventhub or use the one created by ARM template.
+You can create a new Event hub or use the one created by ARM template.
 You can use the default policy `RootManageSharedAccessKey` as Policy name.

 ### Configure logs collection